nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/authentication-and-user-management/how-to-add-new-fields-to-the-user-profile-or-group-profile.md

 </xs:schema>
 ```

-The `group` schema can be extended aswell using an extension.
+The `group` schema can be extended as well using an extension.

 ```xml
 <extension target="org.nuxeo.ecm.core.schema.TypeService" point="schema">